 Hammerhead Sharks are fierce predators that live in warm tropical waters and feast on a variety of sea creatures.
 Once Hammerhead pups reach adulthood, they take their place at the top of the food chain and have virtually no predators.

 Hammerheads are not aggressive toward humans, however, they are dangerous and should be avoided.
 Few attacks on humans have ever been reported.
-Keep reading and discover 10 facts about Hammerhead Sharks:
+Keep reading and discover 10 things you should know about Hammerhead Sharks:

 Catching a Hammerhead on a Destin deep sea fishing charter is an experience like no other

 The scientific genus name of Hammerhead Sharks is “Sphyma,” the Greek word for hammer.
 They get this name from the unusual shape of their head.
 Flattened and shaped like a hammer, it’s easy to identify one of these aquatic beasts!